BsNoSi/Yellow-Extension-dload/README.md

 # yellow extension dload

+Version 0.5.1

-> Tested with YELLOW 0.8.15
+> Tested with core version 0.8.23

-!!
-Parameter usage has changed!

-### V 0.5.0
+## Application

-»dload« creates a div with defered loading of an adressed *local* file.
+»dload« creates a div with defered loading of a file of the *current* website.

-## The Idea Behind

 Loading of a page can be massively delayed for expample containing two [Ticker](https://github.com/schulle4u/yellow-extensions-schulle4u/tree/master/ticker).
-For fast loading of the landing page (and others) »dload« starts loading *all* parts of the page created with it, after page itself has loaded.
+For fast loading of the landing page (and others) `dload` starts the including of the adressed page after the page itself has been loaded.

 ## Install